Downwinders: Nevada

 Downwind exposure produced by Nevada Test Site.
 This map strongly suggests that there are some state-specific differences in reporting.

 From 1951 – 1962, the Nevada Test Site (NTS) was a primary site used for both surface and above-ground nuclear testing, with 100 tests at or above ground level, all of which involved releases of significant amounts of radioactive material into the atmosphere.
 Atmospheric testing was halted in 1958 after a testing moratorium was agreed upon with the Soviet Union.
 The Soviets broke the agreement in 1961, and both sides resumed testing.
 Two American test series followed: Operation Nougat, and then Operation Storax.
 The Partial Nuclear Test Ban Treaty went into effect in 1963, banning all above ground testing.
 Further tests were underground, which, with the exception of a few test failures, did not release fallout.

 In the 1950s, people who lived in the vicinity of the NTS were encouraged to sit outside and watch the mushroom clouds that were created by nuclear bomb explosions.
 Many were given radiation badges to wear on their clothes, which the Atomic Energy Commission later collected to gather data about radiation levels.

+These communities, which were located downwind of the Nevada Test Site, faced not only the direct Nuclear fallout but the indirect health risks that were not sufficiently addressed by federal government messages.
+Oral histories of the community, which were recorded in the states of Utah, Nevada, and Arizona, reveal the memory of the fallout as having “fallen like snow” on farms, livestock, and water that many communities were not even aware were direct enough to pose direct health threats.
+Modern records suggest that the impact of the Nevada testing program continues to be linked to contemporary politics, such as the passage of programs for expanded compensation under Radiation Exposure Compensation Act for afflicted communities and calls for federal health study support.